1. Definitions and Interpretation

 First party Cookies used on our site

 Our Site may place and access certain first-party Cookies on your computer or device.
 First-party Cookies are those placed directly by us and are used only by us.
-The Cookies to facilitate and improve your experience of Our Site and to provide and improve Our services.
+These Cookies facilitate and improve your experience of Our Site and help us improve Our services.
 We have carefully chosen these Cookies and have taken steps to ensure that your privacy and personal data is protected and respected at all times.

 The following first-party Cookies may be placed on your computer or device: